racheldelong/ESO-Crafting-Material-Prices/readme.md

 ## __Data__

 Prices were recorded by me from the Tamriel Trade Centre add-on and website (https://us.tamrieltradecentre.com/pc/Trade).
-Each date includes the suggested price ranges for the PCNA server only.
+Data is applicable to the PCNA server only.

 ## __Project Plan__